Survival in Auschwitz, pp.9-38

 At the outset Primo tells us that he writes these memoirs for two basic reasons:

-Second, he describes the urge to tell the truth as ‘an immediate and violent need’ felt by every prisoner in the lager.
-Therefore, the form of his memoir is fragmentary, the episodes ordered only by the urgency of his need to describe them.
+• Second, he describes the urge to tell the truth as ‘an immediate and violent need’ felt by every prisoner in the Lager

 Discussion Questions:

 p.
-13 What was the nature of his brief experience as a partisan?
+13 What was the nature of Levi's brief experience as a partisan?

 p.
-15 What made the day before the Jews’ departure for Auschwitz surreal?
+15 What made the day before departure from the detention camp surreal?

 p.
-16 What does Levi immediately find absurd about the German’s use of violence?
+16 What does Levi find absurd about the Germans' thinking and methods?

 p.
-18 Describe the impact of the conditions of the boxcar on the behavior of the prisoners.
+18 Describe the impact of the conditions of the boxcar on the character of the prisoners.
 How quickly are the prisoners dehumanized?

 p.
 19 What made the selections on the platform ‘dreamlike’?
 How many of the Italian Jews survive their first night in Auschwitz?